exercism/DEPRECATED.help.exercism.io/app/pages/topics/getting-help.md

 ### StackOverflow

-Ask your question and tag it with "exercism" and, if relevant, the language that you're stuck in.
+Ask your question and tag it with [`exercism`](http://stackoverflow.com/questions/tagged/exercism) and, if relevant, the language that you're stuck in.

 ### GitHub Issues